 People sometimes think that the website design is the most important part and that the content is simply a sideline, something to fill the page.
 It’s true that the design and layout provides a broad impression of your company and what you offer.
 But it’s what’s written that leads people to buy your products, contact for more information or subscribe to your services.

-But when it comes to web projects (and even blogs), some businesses don’t write much of the content themselves (or at all).
+When it comes to web projects (and even blogs), some businesses don’t write much of the content themselves (or at all).
 Either because it doesn’t take priority over other tasks or because they don’t see any value in well-crafted content.

 This should be a priority, not everyone can design a great looking website, but there are many people who can write the content for it.
 Even if they don’t believe they are writers, with a little guidance on where to get started it becomes much easier.